Chibale Zambia: spirit possession

 - 2Van Binsbergen (1979: 104, 106).

-- 4In ciLala mwana (child) or mwana we lyanga (child of medicine).
+- 3In ciLala, mwana (child) or mwana we lyanga (child of medicine).

-- 7Note that even the title and subtitle of a valuable book like that of Rouget (1985) suggests the inseparability of the two notions: Music and trance.
+- 6Note that even the title and subtitle of a valuable book like Rouget’s (1985) suggest the inseparability of the two notions: Music and trance.
 A theory of the relations between music and possession.